open-ephys/onix-bonsai-onix1-docs/articles/hardware/hs64/estim.md

 title: Headstage 64 Electrical Stimulation
 ---

-The following excerpt from the Headstage64 [example workflow](xref:hs64_workflow) demonstrates electrical stimulation by triggering a train of pulses following a press of the △ key on the breakout board.
+The following excerpt from the Headstage 64 [example workflow](xref:hs64_workflow) demonstrates electrical stimulation by triggering a train of pulses following a press of the △ key on the breakout board.

 ::: workflow